Female Hair Loss Treatment in Singapore

 OUR APPROACH

-Losing hair can have a profound impact on your confidence and your quality of life.
-While female hair loss is common, there may be underlying causes and triggers at play.
+Female hair loss is a prevalent and often distressing condition that affects millions of women worldwide.
+It can manifest in various forms, ranging from diffuse thinning to more pronounced balding areas, and can significantly impact a woman’s psychological well-being and quality of life.
+Understanding the underlying causes, available treatments, and supportive measures is crucial in addressing this complex issue.
 With over a decade of experience treating both male and female hair loss, Dr Ng. will help you diagnose and customise a treatment plan to help you restore and maintain your hair.

-By far the most common cause of hair loss in females; female pattern hair loss affects up to 50% of women in their fifties and the prevalence increases with age.
+By far the most common cause of hair loss in females; female pattern hair loss can start in your 20s and affects up to 50% of women in their fifties and the prevalence increases with age.
 In contrast to male androgenetic alopecia, the role of androgens (male hormones) in female pattern hair loss does not appear to play a role.
 Many women may complain of seeing more scalp when they part their hair or notice the volume of hair being half of what is used to be when they tie it up.

 Female pattern hair loss is characterised by a reduced density of hair at the central portion and temporal portions of the scalp.
 The hair gets thinner due to the presence of more immature (vellus) hairs due to hair follicle miniaturization.
 Most patients can be reassured that FPHL does not lead to complete balding.